 Shouldn't you know that the L-rd, G-d of Israel, gave kingship over Israel to David forever, to him and his sons by a covenant of salt?

-The Messiah is to be a descendant of David as well, for "until Shiloh comes" means "up to and including Shiloh" (the Messiah); compare:
+The Messiah will be a descendant of David as well, for "until Shiloh comes" means "up to and including Shiloh" (the Messiah); compare:

 Behold, I am with you [Jacob], and will keep you wherever you go, and I will bring you back to this land; for I will not leave you until I have done that which I have spoken of to you.

 Missionaries claim that a sceptre symbolizes political independence, which they say was lost when the Roman Empire first taxed the Jews in 7 C.E.
-Jesus is said to have been born about thirteen years prior to this levy.
-Therefore, they conclude, the sceptre and the ruler's staff did not depart from Judah until the Messiah (i.e., Jesus) came.
+Jesus is said to have been born about 13 years prior to this levy.
+Therefore, they conclude the sceptre and the ruler's staff did not depart from Judah until the Messiah (i.e. Jesus) came.

 But this was not the first time the Jews had been subject to foreign rule.
 If liberty is really what a sceptre represents, then it was taken away centuries before the common era:

 And the children of Israel again did what was evil in the sight of the L-rd; and the L-rd delivered them into the hand of the Philistines for forty years.

 In the days of Pekah, king of Israel, Tiglath Pileser, king of Assyria came and captured...and he carried the people away captive to Assyria.

 Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following verse.